 This project is the culmination of a multiyear effort, first envisioned and championed by the Mayor in 2017.
-Once constructed—about 40 miles east of downtown in Highland County—the project will be the largest city-led solar installation east of the Mississippi River.
+Once constructed—about 40 miles east of downtown in Highland County—the project will be one of the largest city-led solar installations in the country.
 In May 2021, the City officially broke ground on the array.

 The City, which incurred no up-front costs to construct the 100 MW array, will buy 35 MW of the energy generated at a fixed rate that is locked in for 20 years through an off-site physical power purchase agreement.
 This is enough to power 30 percent of municipal operations.
 The 20-year contract provides a hedge against future electricity price increases and is expected to save the City approximately $1.7 million total over the contract term.
 The other 65 MW generated by the array will go to Cincinnati residents at a discounted rate through the Cincinnati Electric Aggregation Program.

 Demonstrating that renewable energy projects can deliver essential community benefits beyond just clean electricity, the Cincinnati City Council also sought for the project to provide job opportunities for residents.
 To achieve this, the City partnered with a local technical and community college, Cincinnati State, and a local union chapter, IBEW 212, to integrate a workforce development and hiring program into the project.